WilliamChenGit2023/webJam2024/README.md

 Choose coordinates for which the Washing Machine's digtal clock is located.
 Check the status of the Status on the Washing Machines!!!

 ## Credits

+This website is create for the 2024 Webjam event at UCI hosted by [ICSSC](https://studentcouncil.ics.uci.edu/).
+The main purpose of this website is to reduce wait times for doing laundries in a public setting.
+We hope that this program can be utilized to simiplfy the life of others and can also be used by other industries, such as the Laundromat Industry, to increase their revenue.

-Created for [ICSSC](https://studentcouncil.ics.uci.edu/) WebJam 2024 at UCI by Will Bao, Cody Chen, William Chen, and Jianan Zhu
+Programmed by Will Bao, Cody Chen, William Chen, and Jianan Zhu.

-Programmed in Javascript and Python using [React](https://react.dev/) as the Framework
+Programmed in Javascript and Python using React as the framework.

 ### Algorithm End